 The University of Queensland School of Medicine Award is posted on receipt of your statutory declaration.

-Both the Saturday and Sunday components of this course have been applied for the Training Grant for Rural and Remote Procedural GPs Program (Procedural Grant Program).
+CPD PointsThe Sunday component of this course has been approved for the Training Grant for Rural and Remote Procedural GPs Program (Procedural Grant Program).

 RACGP = 40 Cat 1 CPD points